Astro-Otter-Space/kurtography/README.md

 #### <i class="icon-upload"></i> Subscribtion room
 -------------
 There are two ways to create a subscribe room :
  - Based on geolocation : a zone with a default radius of 5 km is created.
-The radius could be changed on the left sidebar 4 differents scales are predefined : district, city, region and country.
-And you can adjust the radius with the scale line under the option scales
+The radius could be changed on the left sidebar.
+4 differents scales are predefined : district, city, region and country.
+You can adjust the radius with the scale line under the option scales

 ![alt tag](public/documentation/subscribe_room.png)